ibexa/documentation-developer/docs/administration/back_office/back_office_elements/extending_thumbnails.md

 # Extending thumbnails

-The thumbnails API enable you to easily choose an image for a specific content.
+The thumbnails API enable you to choose an image for a specific content.
 If you don't want to use custom thumbnails, `ContentType` is used instead.

 ## Thumbnail mechanism

 The thumbnail mechanism has two layers, and each layer can have many implementations.
 The mechanism checks if any of the implementations returns a field, for example, `ezimage`, that has function "Can be a thumbnail" turned on.